Do domain name owners care if VeriSign can drastically increase .com prices? Apparently not.

 What does this mean for you?
 When it comes time to renew one of your prized domains, you could see a renewal fee of $1,000, $10,000, or more.

 As George Kirikos and others alerted domainers about this problem, I assumed people would take action.
 After all, all you have to do to comment on the proposed registry agreement is to send a simple email to gtld-transition [at] icann.org.

-In the past month, fewer than 20 people have posted a comment about this issue in the module 5 comments on ICANN’s web site.
+In the past month, fewer than 20 people have posted a comment (link removed because no longer active) about this issue in the module 5 comments on ICANN’s web site.
 Frank Schilling took the time out of his day to write a well thought out opposition to the changes.
 A handful have also posted comments to the main comments section on ICANN.

 But not many other people have done so.
 It’s shocking that so few people have commented, and can lead me to only one conclusion: domain owners don’t care.
 It amazes me that people spend so much time complaining about 7% annual .com price hikes but won’t spend five minutes to express opposition to potential 7000% price hikes.

 Am I wrong?
 Prove it to me by posting a thoughtful comment on ICANN’s web site today.
 Again, all you have to do is send an email with your comment to gtld-transition [at] icann.org.